10 Alternatives to Long Term Care Insurance

 “When people refer to the power of community, there are many advantages, and the most important is the day-to-day quality of life,” says Durrett.
 “If there’s someone who lives right across the lane from you, you can have folks readily come help.”

-Have a Plan and Communicate it to Family Members
+Have a Plan, Make Sure it Works with Your Finances and Communicate it to Family Members

 All of the above options are viable ways to deal with a future long term care need.
-Use the NewRetirement Planner to help you assess which options is best for you.
+Use the NewRetirement Planner and run scenarios to help you assess which options is best for you.

 And, whatever alternative to long term care insurance you choose, make sure your wishes are communicated to family members.